PerfectGym/developer/content/api/contracts/contractfreezing.md

 # Contract freezing

-This API lest you freeze user contract.
+This API lets you freeze user contract.

 {:toc}